microsoft/fluentui-system-icons/packages/react-icons/README.md

 `@fluentui/react-icons` are SVG based icons wrapped in a React element.
 Because each icon is its own element, you only need to import what you need for your application.

 There are two different states of each icon, `Filled` and `Regular`, so you can choose what works best for your application.
-These are by default 20px, and can be scaled up or down to suit your developer needs.
+These are by default sized to `1em`, and can be scaled up or down to suit your developer needs.

 There are also helpful interfaces that will allow you to add styling to fit the icons to your specific application.

-These icons are scalable, but if you know what size you want to use for your icons, and you are not planning on using multiple sizes, it is recommended to use the sized icons.
-These are the same icons as the general case, but in multiple different sizes, built to look pixel perfect at those specific sizes.

 User flows